mLese/github_pivotal/README.md

 Chrome extension which translates pivotal tags in github to links to the stories

-Usage
-Clone Repository
+1. Clone Repository
-Navigate to chrome://extensions
+2. Navigate to chrome://extensions
-Enable Developer Mode
+3. Enable Developer Mode
-Select "Load Unpacked Extension" and navigate to cloned directory
+4. Select "Load Unpacked Extension" and navigate to cloned directory